toUpperCase78/intel-processors/README.md

 ## Current Status

-Nowadays, the datasets are being updated to **Version 1.8** to contain these new features: _Code Name, Max Memory Size, Memory Types & Max Memory Speed._ This will include new processors which are launched until **1st Quarter of 2024**, typically including the era of **14th Generation Intel Core Processors**!
+Now all the datasets were updated to **Version 1.8**, containing these new features: _Code Name, Max Memory Size, Memory Types & Max Memory Speed._ This version includes new processors which are launched until **1st Quarter of 2024**, typically including the era of **14th Generation Intel Core Processors**!

 Older datasets (v1.1, v1.2, and later v1.6) will still exist and be found under their specific folders for archiving.

 In the meantime, I'm aware that it's been a long time since I didn't perform any analyses on these processors.
-Certainly, I'll upload them here once they're ready in the best possible period.
+Now is the right time to do that!
+Therefore, I'll upload them here once they're ready in the best possible period.

 ## Features